artem-gabbasov/nonograms/arch/FR.md

         4.1.1.
 The system shall generate a PDF file containing the arranged pages of the nonogram puzzles.

         4.1.2.
 The generated PDF shall be downloadable or shareable by the user.

+5. System-wide Requirements

+    5.1.
+Error Handling

+        5.1.1.
+The system shall validate all user inputs (e.g., wrong file type, invalid file size) and notify the user of any errors.

+        5.1.2.
+The system shall handle unexpected failures by providing clear error messages and guidance for resolution.